Connor Wong Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in MLB.
+- The Rays pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.83 team ERA ranks fourth across all league pitching staffs.
+- The Rays have a 3.82 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to give up the third-fewest home runs in baseball (145 total, 1.1 per game).
+- The Rays surrender the third-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.